-Nephrotic syndrome is a kidney disorder that causes your body to excrete too much protein in your urine.
+Nephrotic syndrome is a kidney disorder that causes your body to pass too much protein in your urine.

 Nephrotic syndrome is usually caused by damage to the clusters of small blood vessels in your kidneys that filter waste and excess water from your blood.
-Nephrotic syndrome causes swelling (edema), particularly in your feet and ankles, and increases the risk of other health problems.
+The condition causes swelling, particularly in your feet and ankles, and increases the risk of other health problems.

 Signs and symptoms of nephrotic syndrome include: